AuDigitalHealth/lingo/docs/design/architectural-decisions.md

 - Disaster recovery planning

-Where possible the application should be engineered to lean into infrastructure (e.g. Kubernetes) and cloud provider's services for these features.
+Where possible the application should be engineered to lean into infrastructure (e.g. Kubernetes) and cloud providers' services for these features.

-### Reusability across different models
+### Reusability across different data models

-The application should be designed to be reusable across different models, but applying the same workflow and pattern.
-This allows for easy reuse of the application for different models.
+The application should be designed to be reusable across different data models, but applying the same workflow and pattern.
+This allows for easy reuse of the application for different data models.